linx-software/CarTrack_Integration/README.md

 You can download this sample and manipulate it to suit your integration using [Linx 6](https://linx.software/).

 ## Installation
+You will need the Linx 6 Designer, get it [here](https://linx.software/linx-download/)

 The solution also makes use of two Settings that you will need to set:

 - CarTrackBaseURL: Set the base URL for the Cartrack API, this is preconfigured